 “Embrace the glorious mess that you are!”— Elizabeth Gilbert

-The concept of self-love and acceptance has become such a ubiquitous topic in the world of self-development that it’s almost cliché to those who come across it.
+The concept of ‘self-love’ has become an ubiquitous topic in the world of self-improvement.
+Consequently, it’s become cliché to many.

 On the surface, everything seemed like it was going okay in my life.
 Very few could really tell that I was fundamentally dissatisfied with myself.
-I lived in a state of denial of my unrest and convinced myself that I could get through life with my shaky inner foundation and that there was no other better way of being.
+I lived in a state of denial and convinced myself that I could get through life with a weak inner foundation and that there was no better way of being.

-But there’s definitely no escaping when it comes to facing your demons because life will constantly send you experiences and people that will mirror your weaknesses and wounds until you heal them.
+There’s definitely no escaping when it comes to facing your demons, because life will constantly send you experiences and people that will mirror your wounds, until you heal them.
 The lessons were tough and, at times, I felt like I was riding an emotional roller coaster.
-But it was the only way for me to receive the breakthroughs needed to realize that I had to drastically shift my paradigm.
+But it was the only way for me to realize that I had to drastically shift my paradigm.

-While I’m still a work in progress, I can undoubtedly say that I’m in a stronger position than I used to be.
-Over the years of working as a coach and observing human behavior in my daily life, I’ve realized that I was not alone in my predicament.
-I could see that we’ve become a generation that’s starved of love because of the current state of the world.
+Over the years of working as a coach and observing human behavior, I’ve realized that I’m not alone in my predicament.
+I can see that we’ve become a generation that’s starved of love because of the current state of the world.